 The CSS website redesign was coupled with a robust Search Engine Optimization (SEO) campaign.
-Spearca began this process conducting general search and rankings reports for child support.
+SEO is the process of maximizing visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.
+Spearca began this process by conducting general search and rankings reports for child support.
 It then cross-referenced a list of top performing keywords with new keywords that parents may search for when conducting online research about child support.
 After analyzing the list of keywords relative to monthly search volume, Spearca created a list of 86 keywords that was infused into content on the CSS website and added to the site's Meta Descriptions and HTML Title Tags.
 Each keyword has a monthly search volume rate of at least 100.

-The redesign of the website and implementation of an SEO campaign were expected to increase the number of visits to the CSS website.
-Improving the effectiveness of queries that drive individuals to the site and changes to the look and feel of the site would invite engagement, including application downloads, improve navigation and make the site available to mobile users.
+We expected that the redesign of the website and implementation of an SEO campaign would increase the number of visits to the CSS website.
+We anticipated that improving the effectiveness of queries that drive individuals to the site and changes to the look and feel of the site would invite engagement (including application downloads), improve navigation, and make the site available to mobile users.

-Prior to the update of the website, a typical month had 55,000 users for the website as a whole and 2,000 users to the Apply for Child Support page; a 10% increase in users to the Apply for Child Support page would be approximately 200 visitors.
+Prior to the update of the website, a typical month had 55,000 users on the website and 2,000 users on the Apply for Child Support page; a 10% increase in users to the Apply for Child Support page would be approximately 200 visitors.